List of state highways in Louisiana (3100–3149): Louisiana Highway 3113

 Louisiana Highway 3113 (LA 3113) ran 1.91 mi in an east–west direction, connecting Port Hudson National Cemetery with US 61 north of Baton Rouge, East Baton Rouge Parish.
 It was an undivided two-lane highway for its entire length.

 The route was deleted in 2018 as part of the La DOTD's Road Transfer program.

 Louisiana Highway 3114

+Louisiana Highway 3114 (LA 3114) was a state highway in Louisiana that served St. Tammany Parish.
+It spanned a total of 1.7 mi along the present route of U.S. 190 on the north side of Covington.

 Louisiana Highway 3115

 Louisiana Highway 3115 (LA 3115) runs 2.50 mi in a north–south direction from LA 75 to LA 74 in St. Gabriel, Iberville Parish.

 The route heads northeast from LA 75, which follows the east bank levee of the Mississippi River, and passes a series of industrial facilities in an otherwise rural area within the St. Gabriel city limits.
 After intersecting LA 30, the highway reaches its terminus at LA 74.
 Both routes connect St. Gabriel with the nearby I-10 and US 61 corridors.
 LA 3115 is an undivided two-lane highway for its entire length.